castorini/anserini/docs/experiments-covid.md

 **IMPORTANT NOTES!!!**

-+ These runs are performed at [``](https://github.com/castorini/anserini/commit/), at the release of Anserini 0.9.4.
++ These runs are performed at [`b8609a`](https://github.com/castorini/anserini/commit/b8609aa8b640a0322641d823fcb3c169acb2f79a), at the release of Anserini 0.9.4.
-+ The evaluation numbers are produced with the NIST-prepared cumulative qrels from rounds 1, 2, and 3 on the round 4 collection (release of 6/19).
++ The evaluation numbers are produced with the NIST-prepared cumulative qrels from rounds 1, 2, and 3 ([`qrels_covid_d3_j0.5-3.txt`](https://ir.nist.gov/covidSubmit/data/qrels-covid_d3_j0.5-3.txt) provided by NIST, stored in our repo as [`qrels.covid-round3-cumulative.txt`](../src/main/resources/topics-and-qrels/qrels.covid-round3-cumulative.txt)) on the round 4 collection (release of 6/19).
 + For the abstract and full-text indexes, we request up to 10k hits for each topic; the number of actual hits retrieved is fairly close to this (a bit less because of deduping).
 For the paragraph index, we request up to 50k hits for each topic; because multiple paragraphs are retrieved from the same document, the number of unique documents in each list of hits is much smaller.
 A cautionary note: our experience is that choosing the top _k_ documents to rerank has a large impact on end-to-end effectiveness.
 Reranking the top 100 seems to provide higher precision than top 1000, but the likely tradeoff is lower recall.
 It is very likely the case that you _don't_ want to rerank all available hits.

 Exact commands for replicating these runs are found [further down on this page](experiments-covid.md#round-4-replication-commands).